About vomiting in babies, children and teenagers

 Treatment for vomiting

-You shouldn’t use over-the-counter medications to stop vomiting in children.
+You shouldn’t use over-the-counter medicines to stop vomiting in children.
 The side effects of these medications can be very serious.
-Sometimes doctors prescribe medications to stop vomiting, but they do this only after proper medical review.
+Sometimes doctors prescribe medications to stop vomiting.